Arc coloring of odd graphs for hamiltonicity: Iterative generation of modified n-tuples

 \begin{corollary} To each Hamilton cycle in $O_k$ produced by Theorem~\ref{L6} corresponds a Hamilton cycle in $M_k$. \end{corollary}

-\begin{proof} For each vertical list $L(\alpha)$ provided by Theorem~\ref{L5}, let $L^M(\alpha)$ be a vertical list as exemplified in Fig.~\ref{fig3} and Example~\ref{rrr2}, which is obtained from $L(\alpha)$ by replacing its ``$=$"-signs by: {\bf(a)} ``$>$"-signs (meaning left-to-right string-reading) for the strings $L_{2j}(\alpha)$ ($j\in[0,k]$) of $L(\alpha)$ and {\bf(b)} ``$<$"-signs (meaning right-to-left string-reading) for the strings $L_{2j+1}(\alpha)$ ($j\in[0,k-1]$) of $L(\alpha)$.
-Then, Theorem~\ref{L6} can be adapted to producing Hamilton cycles in the $M_k$ by repeating the argument in its proof in replacing the lists $L(\alpha)$ by $L^M(\alpha)$, since they have locally similar behaviors, being the cycles provided by the lists $L^M(\alpha)$ twice as long as the corresponding lists $L(\alpha)$, so the said local behavior happens twice around opposite short subpaths.
-Combining Dyck-word triples and quadruples as in display~(\ref{!}) into adequate liftings in the lists $L^M(\alpha)$ of the parts of the lists $L(\alpha)$ in which the necessary symmetric differences take place to produce the Hamilton cycles in $O_k$ will produced corresponding Hamilton cycles in $M_k$. \end{proof}
+\begin{proof} For each vertical list $L(\alpha)$ provided by Theorem~\ref{L5}, let $L^M(\alpha)$ be a vertical list as exemplified in Example~\ref{rrr2} and Fig.~\ref{fig3}, which is obtained from $L(\alpha)$ by replacing its ``$=$" signs by: {\bf(a)} ``$>$" signs (meaning left-to-right string-reading) for the strings $L_{2j}(\alpha)$ ($j\in[0,k]$) of $L(\alpha)$ and {\bf(b)} ``$<$" signs (meaning right-to-left string-reading) for the strings $L_{2j+1}(\alpha)$ ($j\in[0,k-1]$) of $L(\alpha)$.
+Then, Theorem~\ref{L6} can be adapted to producing Hamilton cycles in the $M_k$ by repeating the argument in its proof in replacing the lists $L(\alpha)$ by lists $L^M(\alpha)$, since they have locally similar behavior, being the cycles provided by the lists $L^M(\alpha)$ twice as long as the corresponding lists $L(\alpha)$, so the said local behavior happens twice around opposite (rather short) subpaths.
+Combining Dyck-word triples and quadruples as in display~(\ref{!}) into adequate pullback liftings (of the covering graph map $M_k\rightarrow O_k$ associated to item (ii), Section~\ref{s1}) in the lists $L^M(\alpha)$ of those parts of the lists $L(\alpha)$ in which the necessary symmetric differences take place to produce the Hamilton cycles in $O_k$ will produce corresponding Hamilton cycles in $M_k$. \end{proof}

+{\bf Historical Note.} The $k$-edge ordered trees appearing in \cite[p.~221, item~(e)]{Stanley} as ``plane trees with" $k+1$ vertices and in \cite{gmn} as ``ordered rooted trees", represent Dyck paths of length $2k$ (see Subsection~\ref{Dyck}).
+These trees are equivalent to $k$-strings $0b_{k-1}\cdots b_1$ called $k$-{\it RGS}'s in \cite{D2} and tailored from the RGS's of Section~\ref{germs} via items (r) and (u) in \cite[p.~222]{Stanley} in a different way from that of the $k$-germs of Section~\ref{germs}.
+An equivalence of these $k$-germs and those $k$-RGS's was presented in \cite{D2} via their distinct relation to the $k$-edge ordered trees, whose purpose in \cite{gmn,M} was using their plane rotations toward Hamilton cycles in $M_k$, not related to the odd-graph approach to Hamilton cycles of \cite{Hcs} to which we applied our ideas in Section~\ref{verL}.